Gaza War (2008–2009): Attack on Gaza City

 The headquarters of the United Nations Relief and Works Agency (UNRWA) was also shelled on 15 January.
 There were 3 people injured and tons of food and fuel intended for 750,000 Palestinian refugees were destroyed.
 The Associated Press initially reported that an anonymous Israeli military official stated that Gaza militants had fired anti-tank weapons and machine guns from inside the compound.
 Israeli Prime Minister Ehud Olmert said "it is absolutely true that we were attacked from that place, but the consequences are very sad and we apologize for it, I don't think it should have happened and I'm very sorry."
 After UNRWA dismissed this as "nonsense", Israel ordered an army investigation into the incident.
 Israeli officials afterwards "came forward to say that preliminary results showed that the militants ran for safety inside the U.N. compound after firing on Israeli forces from outside".

 On 16 January, more than 50 Israeli airstrikes were carried out against militants, tunnels, and a mosque suspected of being used as a weapons store.
 Israeli forces continued their push into Gaza City, while Israeli Navy vessels shelled militant targets in support.
 About 10 rockets were fired into Southern Israel.
-Palestinian militants fired 15 rockets into Israel, wounding eight people including a pregnant woman.

 The Givati Brigade penetrated the deepest into Gaza City.
 The brigade's reconnaissance battalion swept into the Tel al-Hawa neighborhood and took over two 15-story buildings in search of Hamas operatives two days before the cease fire went into effect.
 About 40 Palestinian fighters were killed during the operation.
 The commander of the brigade, Colonel Ilan Malka, was critical of Hamas' use of civilian houses and said that he "took many steps to prevent our soldiers from getting hurt".
 Malka told reporters that the IDF had initially predicted each battalion would lose six or seven soldiers.

 The Israeli government considered a third phase of the operation with the intent of dealing a "knock out blow" to Hamas.
 Military and intelligence assessments indicating that shifting the goal to destroying Hamas would require additional weeks of deep ground incursions into urban areas and refugee camps.
 This was expected to result in heavy casualties on both sides and among civilians, reduce the strong domestic support for the war, and increase international criticism.